psyb0t/docker-claude-code/README.md

 ### 🥪 Generate SSH Keys

-If you don’t have an SSH key pair yet, conjure one with:
+If you don't have an SSH key pair yet, conjure one with:

 ```bash
 ssh-keygen -t ed25519 -C "claude@claude.ai"